Multidisciplinary Rectal Cancer Clinic

 - A rectal cancer protocol MRI is recommended prior to the clinic visit.
 We have designated MRI appointments for you the day before the clinic visit, if needed.
-If you are unable to have a MRI, we can arrange for a transrectal endoscopic ultrasound (EUS) which can be performed at our facility.
+If you are unable to have an MRI, we can arrange for a transrectal endoscopic ultrasound (EUS), which can be performed at our facility..

 How the Clinic Works:

 In the afternoon, the full team meets to discuss each patient and provide a plan for further treatment.
-For most rectal cancer patients, a course of radiation and/or chemotherapy is recommended before surgery.
+For most patients with rectal cancer, a course of radiation and/or chemotherapy is recommended before surgery.
 Summaries of the treatment plan will be provided to each patient’s primary care doctor and/or referring physician.

 If you are a patient of child-bearing years, we can refer you to fertility specialists for preservation options prior to treatment.